Black Culture Is Cool, So Why Aren’t Black People?

 “My Mistus use’ta look at my dress an’ tell me when hit wuz right.
 Sometime she make me go back an’ put on ‘nother one, tell us what to wear, tell us to go back an’ com’ our heads.
 Young “Niggers f’om several plan’ations used to git toget’er at ‘er der white f’oks houses an’ have a big time.
 White fo’ks lact to git ‘round an’ watch ‘em, make ‘em ring up an’ play games an’ things lack dat.
 You see de Niggers couldn’t write in dem days an’ ef a boy wanted to court a gal he had to git his Marster to read de letter to her an’ write de boy back.”
 Via

 From this we see the beginning of white people’s obsession with black culture.
 Slave owners are essentially stimulated by tampering with and trying to thrust themselves into a way of life that it is foreign and forbidden yet so close in proximity at the same time.
-Whites are suddenly attracted to the difference and and danger of interacting with black people and participating in their affairs.
+Whites are suddenly attracted to the difference and danger of interacting with black people as well as participating in their affairs.
 So much so that slave owners began wanting to actually participate in the vernacular of their slaves.
 They were so fascinated with it that “some owners actually beat their slaves for speaking “proper” English” (via) and tried to learn and copy the slave speech.
 This trend of desiring to be“dangerous” and different by learning and obsessing over the speech of the “abominations of society” was so popular that the Southern accent we know today comes the the inflections of the slang from slave culture on the original British accent as argued by historians.

 As slavery ended we begin to see the start of American mainstream culture having a black face.
 The media used minstrel shows in the late 1800's as a way to feed Northerners’ fascination with black culture using stereotypical black archetypes.
 Although the shows were criticized for maintaining the inferiority of African American’s by portraying them as mentally inferior, the shows did invite whites to participate in and alluring forbidden world.